 There has been a surge in popularity of horse-drawn trolleys and carriages in many tourist areas, but they are especially popular in areas that re-enact certain periods of history.

-Draft horses are beautiful and majestic animals that deserve every opportunity to flourish.
 What are your favorite uses for draft horses?
 Do you know some that aren’t listed in this article?